Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Resistance to change and inertia:

 Resistance to change is a common challenge when addressing process debt.
 Employees may be comfortable with existing processes or hesitant to embrace new ways of working.
 To overcome this challenge, focus on effective change management.
 Engage employees early in the process, communicate the reasons for change, and provide training and support to help them adapt to new processes.
-Address concerns and provide opportunities for feedback to foster buy-in and ownership of the improvements.
+Address concerns and provide opportunities for feedback to create buy-in and ownership of the improvements.

 Limited resources and budget constraints: